22 Free Road Trip Games for Couples

 You can even tailor your questions to the place you’re traveling through—like, “Would you rather visit Niagara Falls or the Grand Canyon?”

-Be sure to give your reasoning for your answer, and allow the other person time to do the same.
+Explain your answer, and allow the other person time to do the same.

 If they don’t understand your choice, ask why not!